TightShip/writeup-docs/webhooks/index.md

 Webhooks enable you to send messages via Writeup from a third party server, as long as it accepts http.

 ### Request
-Your Webhook must accept POST requests over HTTP.
+Your Webhook must accept GET and POST requests over HTTP.

 ### Request parameters
 These parameters are always sent in the request to your Webhook: